This article covers Mortgage Escrows Guidelines On Purchase And Refinance

-One of the main factors a mortgage loan underwriter will take into consideration when qualifying a mortgage loan applicant for a home loan is what the homeowner’s principal, interest, taxes, and insurance will be.
+One of the main factors a mortgage underwriter will take into consideration when qualifying a borrower for a home loan is what the homeowner’s principal, interest, taxes, and insurance will be.

-How Is PITI Calcuated
+How Is PITI Calculated

 - The borrower’s monthly principal payment

-- The borrower’s monthly interest payments which is calculated from the interest rate on the term of the mortgage loan
+- It is calculated from the interest rate on the term of the mortgage loan

 - The borrower’s annual property tax assessment divided by 12 months

-- The borrower’s annual homeowners insurance bill divided by 12 months.
+- The borrower’s annual homeowners insurance bill divided by 12 months

 Adding the above four items will yield the monthly principal, interest, taxes, and insurance or PITI.